 See here for the original announcement.

-The team, made up of nine players based in Darwin, went on to win the NAB AFLW inaugural premiership in 2017.
+The team, made up of nine players based in Darwin, went on to win the NAB AFLW inaugural premiership in 2017 and claimed a resounding premiership victory in 2019 also, with five players in the team attributed to the NT.

 Key milestones and dates after the announcement of the team: